 Regulatory Science Student Internship Program

 Graduate students in good standing, are you interested in training opportunities this summer in the burgeoning, cutting-edge field of regulatory science?
-Then FDA invites you to apply now through May 15, 2014 to our new Regulatory Science Internship Program.
+Then FDA invites you to apply now through March 27, 2015 to our Regulatory Science Internship Program.
 The Program is an unpaid internship that is part of the Student Volunteer Service Program.*